mg979/vim-yanktools/README.md

 #### Replace operator

-Default mapping is 's' for the operator, 'ss' to replace whole lines.
+Default mapping is `s` for the operator, `ss` to replace whole lines.

-By default the replaced content is redirected to the black hole, but you can have it redirected to the 'x' register (or your redirection register) by
+By default the replaced content is redirected to the black hole, but you can have it redirected to the `x` register (or your redirection register) by
 setting:

     let g:yanktools_replace_operator_bh = 0

-Both 's' and 'ss' accept a register from which to paste.
+Both `s` and `ss` accept a register from which to paste.
 You can therefore create a mapping such as:

     map sx "xs